g-leech/argmin-gravitas/_posts/2014-07-31-comparing.markdown

 * Comparing _between_ people is difficult: too much varies (energy; aptitude; <a href="{{lottery}}">lottery of fascinations</a>) and ordering them is anyway risky.
 Better to compare up to your personal best, or down to your past self. <br><br>

 * "It's just a drop in the ocean" is comparing up, to having solved the entire problem all at once.
 This is very useful for correcting people who think their ineffective policy is amazing ([recycling](https://medium.com/@robertwiblin/what-you-think-about-landfill-and-recycling-is-probably-totally-wrong-3a6cf57049ce), say).
-David Mitchell: "_Yet what is any ocean, but a multitude of drops?_"
+David Mitchell: "_Yet what is any ocean, but a multitude of drops?_"<br><br>

 * One of the strongest ways to make me realise my good fortune is checking my 'temporal privilege'. <a href="{{tabb}}">In many ways</a> it is better to be a minimum-wage worker now than to be Julius Caesar, or King Croesus in their time.
 There's no amount of money you could give me to live in the year 1700 even.
 (It's far larger than the other privileges.)<br><br> When people (or <a href="{{g}}">I myself</a>) complain about the tedium or inauthenticity of white-collar jobs, I retort, “But think of how painful and miserable and cold and hungry and scared and ignorant our ancestors were!
 Your problems are small on the long view, and in such a rich society <a href="{{gwern}}">there is an alternative</a>".
 (Gwern's calculation is not prudential: it is a tool to force you to realise your freedom and your luck.) <br><br>